- Lifespan: 12-14 years

-Maine Coons are VERY smart cats and are also known to have dog-like qualities, and love to play fetch.
-They are loyal and tend to choose one human in the family as their special person.
+Maine Coons are smart cats and are also known to have dog-like qualities, and love to play fetch.
+They are loyal and tend to choose one human in the family as their particular person.
 This breed is well known as the gentle giants of the cat world and do have a very kind and gentle outlook on life.

 This is a highly intelligent breed of cat which makes them easy to train.
 High activity levels through to couch potatoes are ways of describing the day of a Maine Coon.
 They love to climb and be up high, so heavy based scratching poles are a necessity.
 Water is also a favourite with Maine Coons, whether it be to drink, play in or in some cases swim in.
 You will never be safe in the bath or shower if you share your home with a Maine Coon.

 They love human companionship and like to follow you around the house and be a part of what you are doing.

 Maine Coons can be quite talkative, their voice is more a high-pitched trill than a meow and can be used in various tones depending on how they want to talk to us.